-\section{Conclusion}
+with \(H\) as sensible heat, \(LE\) as latent heat flux, and \(G\) as ground heat flux.
+Causal sufficiency, where we assume that all causal variables are observed, causes CASTOR to infer incorrect link directions.
+For additional analysis, see Appendix~\ref{app_biosphere}.

+\section{CONCLUSION}

-We introduce CASTOR, a framework designed to learn causal relationships from MTS composed of multiple regimes.
-As the first method to simultaneously learn the number of regimes, their indices, and infer causal graphs per regime, CASTOR outperforms causal discovery models in effectively handling both linear and non-linear relationships across multiple regimes in synthetic and real datasets.
+We present CASTOR, a method for learning causal relationships from MTS with multiple regimes.
+CASTOR learns the number of regimes, their indices, and infers causal graphs for each regime simultaneously.
+It outperforms existing causal discovery models in handling both linear and non-linear relationships across multiple regimes on synthetic and real datasets.